Rawd2020/Twitter_Bot/README.txt

     If everything worked then you should quickly see a message, "Tweeted", printed on the screen.
 To verify a tweet was successfully made to your account just sign into your twitter and have a look.
 There should be a new tweet posted that came from the Tweets.txt file.

+Miscellaneous:
+    -You can add new hashtags to search for the re-tweeting job by adding them to Hashtags.txt.
+Add each hashtag on a new line excluding the has symbol from the start.
+For example, ig you wished to add the the hashtag #Peace, you would type the word:
+        Peace
+    on the bottom line of Hashtage.txt.

+    -A similar process can be followed to add new tweets to the bots tweet job.
+Simply type the tweet at the bottom of the file (ensuring it is under twitters character limit) and save.